Traditional square dance

 Traditional square dance is a generic American term for any style of American square dance other than modern Western.
 The term can mean (1) any of the American regional styles (broadly, Northeastern, Southeastern, and Western) that existed before around 1950, when modern Western style began to develop out of a blend of those regional styles, or (2) any style (other than modern Western) that has survived, or been revived, since around 1950.

-Traditional square dance can be distinguished from modern western square dance by the following characteristics:
+The term Traditional Square Dance is also used in England to refer to dances collected from villages in the first half of the 20th century.Traditional square dance can be distinguished from modern western square dance by the following characteristics: